Archive for category: Italian Culture

 The Five Things We Love About Calabria and the Italian Life

-By now you know of our connection to the region of Calabria in southern Italy and our familiar, immigrant, story.
-You know, for example, that our parents immigrated to the U.S. from a tiny hilltop village in southwest Calabria called Pellegrina in the 1970′s and that we’ve been influenced greatly by the traditions found in the region.
-However, we’ve never told [...]
+By now you know of our connection to Calabria and our familiar, immigrant, story.
+You know, for example, that our parents immigrated to the U.S. in the 1970’s from a tiny hilltop village in southwest Calabria called Pellegrina and that we’ve been influenced greatly by the traditions found in the region (located in southern Italy).
+However, we’ve never told our loyal […]

 Pane Siciliano or Sicilian Bread Sprinkled with Sesame Seed Recipe